-I am an EMDR (Eye Movement Desensitization and Reprocessing) trained therapist currently seeking advanced EMDR certification.
+I am a Certified Eating Disorders Specialist (CEDS) designated and approved by the IAEDP organization.
+As one of the only therapists based in Savannah, Georgia with this advanced training, I am happy to offer this unique specialty to the Low Country.
+I am also an EMDR (Eye Movement Desensitization and Reprocessing) trained therapist with Full EMDRIA certification.
 I am a practicing yogi with a Registered Yoga Alliance 200hr teacher certification.
 I am a practicing mindfulness eating coach with an Intuitive eating counselor certification, certified by Evelyn Tribole, RD.
 I am trained in DBT (Dialectical Behavior Therapy), certified by Lane Pederson, MD.
 Combining my own recovery from an eating disorder, I practice an insightful and compassionate approach as I work alongside individuals, families, and teens in the recovery process.

 My appreciation for the empowerment of clients is an integral part of my practice.
 My own dedication to mind and body wellness has taught me that connection and interpersonal relationships help individuals thrive not just survive their life’s challenges and losses.

 *Currently, Mieke is enrolled at Liberty University completing her Doctorate in Community Care and Traumatology (Ed.D).
 In addition, Mieke is also under supervision for the Certified Eating Disorder Specialist program provided through the National IAEDP organization.